agregson/fitzlab/protocol_bacterial_mv.md

     samples.
 Use a pipetman to remove as much supernatant from the pellet as possible.

-18. Resuspend membrane vesicle pellet in 50 mM HEPES buffer and using serological pipet transfer the suspension to ultracentrifuge tubes.
+18. Resuspend membrane vesicle pellet in 50 mM HEPES buffer and using serological pipet transfer the suspension to 50-mL conical tubes.
 Balance tubes with cold 50 mM HEPES using a scale.
     1. Fill tubes leaving only a few millimeters of empty space.
     2. Tubes must be weighed within 0.1 – 0.2 g